State of Texas: House plan links school funding to education savings accounts

 “Chairman Buckley is a good man and I know he’s trying to advocate for some of the priorities that we have in Belton ISD,” Smith said.
 “We were very clear about asking for a basic allotment increase.
 Obviously, we would like to see it be more than that.
 We believe that we do need more than that based on inflation that we’ve seen over the past couple of years.
 And we hope to see more than that.”

-The bill also establishes an “education savings account” program to subsidize private education expenses for families looking to move their children out of public school.
+The bill also establishes an ESA program to subsidize private education expenses for families looking to move their children out of public school.

+The Senate also passed a separate bill that would $5.2 billion in additional school funding.

-The House version dedicates significantly less money to education savings accounts than the Senate’s plan, offering families 75 percent of the average per-student funding for public schools — about $4,600.
+The House version dedicates significantly less money to education savings accounts than the Senate’s plan.
+It offers families 75% of the average per-student funding for public schools, or about $4,600.
 The Senate’s voucher plan would offer families $8,000 per eligible child.

 “I think it’s fairly natural to tie those two things together…it will be relatively broad and include a significant amount of money for public schools,” Frank said.
 “If that’s the only bill that can move, then we kind of need the call expanded.
 At the same time, we can file the bill and then wait for the governor to expand the call.”